CrunchyData/crunchy-katacoda/postgresql-devel/basics/indextypes/04-brin.md

 # BRIN index

 The BRIN index is really useful in a very narrow use case, but in that use case it is VERY useful.
 BRIN stands for Block Range Index.
 A block is PostgreSQLs base unit of storage, typically 8 kB.
 The index, by default samples 128 blocks in a row and stores the start value in the first block and the end value in the last block.
-Then each entry in the index contains the location on the first block on disk and the range of values for the block range (128 blocks).
+Then each entry in the index contains the location on the first block on disc and the range of values for the block range (128 blocks).

-Since the data is put on disk in order, the index ranges will be in order as well.
+Since the data is put on disc in order, the index ranges will be in order as well.
 So when a query looks for a value it does a scan of the index and finds all the ranges that might contain the values of interest and then does a disc scan of the relevant block ranges.

 ## Purpose
 BRIN indexes are very good for tables that meet the following conditions: